TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/RteApi/Transformations/TransformationOverview/Index.rst

    Transformation filter
          ts

    Description
          Meta-mode which is basically a substitute for this list: ts\_transform,ts\_preserve,ts\_images,ts\_links.
 This is the one used
-         specifically for the two 'Text'-types of the content elements (“cms” extension).
+         specifically for the two 'Text'-types of the content elements ("cms" extension).